MicroStrategy/rest-api-docs/docs/common-workflows/manage-user-hierarchy-objects/retrieve-a-user-hierarchys-definition.md

 curl -X GET "http://10.23.7.118:8080/MicroStrategyLibrary/api/model/hierarchies/B793B55C11D3E4E51000E887EC6DE8A4" -H "accept: application/json" -H "X-MSTR-AuthToken": "4bb7n1dhjo860e7tlpchg57hl" -H "X-MSTR-MS-Changeset: 2A131744C91B4915B54A61FFDC528F62"
 ```

 Sample Response Body: You can view the user hierarchy's definition in the body of the response.
 This includes the information, attributes, and relationships of this specified user hierarchy.
-See [User Hierarchy Import Parameters](./user-hierarchy-import-parameters.md) for more information about the import parameters that define the user hierarchy.
+See [User hierarchy import parameters](./user-hierarchy-import-parameters.md) for more information about the import parameters that define the user hierarchy.

 ```json
 {